rubyworks/indexer/DOTRUBY.md

 Dependencies akin to requirements, but are system packages that this package depends upon.
 Pacakge managers might use this information to install dependent packages via `apt-get` or `yum`, for instance.
 A good example is, `ruby-libxml` which depends on the libXML2 library.
+Each entry has the same format as entries for `requirements`.

     dependencies:
       - name: libXML2
         version: 1.0+
+        development: false

 ### External Requirements